eSolcan/Warframe-InspectorGadget/README.md

 In the **Settings** tab, the general settings allow for the window to be always on top, as well as an option do log events to a log file.
 Furthermore, a "Read from Start" option exists, which allows a fully completed run to be analyzed.

 ## Getting the app
-Message *@wtb_username* on Discord for the .exe file, or download the source files and use something like pyinstaller to create and executable file yourself, with a command such as `pyinstaller --icon=peepoHmm.ico --onefile --noconsole --add-data="peepoHmm.ico;." --add-data="discordLogo.png;." .\InspectorGadget.py`.
+Message *@wtb_username* on Discord for the .exe file, or download the source files and use something like pyinstaller to create an executable file yourself, with a command such as `pyinstaller --icon=peepoHmm.ico --onefile --noconsole --add-data="peepoHmm.ico;." --add-data="discordLogo.png;." .\InspectorGadget.py`.

 Alternatively, you can run the python file directly, requiring manual installation of missing modules.